 Lever faucets usually feature a recessed Allen screw near the base of the lever.
 Use an Allen wrench to remove the screw, then slide the handle off.

-After removing the handle, unscrew the screws that hold the escutcheon in place.
-Locate the U-shaped retainer clip, and use needle nose pliers to pull it straight out.
+Once you remove the handle, unscrew the screws that hold the escutcheon in place.
+Locate the U-shaped retainer clip, and use needle nose pliers to pull it out.
 Set the clip aside.

 Inspect the valve cartridge, and take note of its position.
 Pull the faucet cartridge out using pliers.
 If pliers don’t work, use the cartridge puller tool.
 Discard the old valve cartridge.